rgryta/NoPrint/README.md

 ## About

 Do not allow prints in your python code anymore.
 Official repository of NoPrint package.
 Packages are scanned recursively.

+Additional features:
-On top of that, this NoPrint will tell you if any of your submodules are missing `__init__.py` files (reported always as warnings).
+1. Warning when any of your submodules are missing `__init__.py` files (reported always as warnings) - use single `-v` to enable that.
+1. You may also receive a warning if one of packages that's being analysed is out of system's scope - it will still be scanned, but that "package" is not reachable outside of that directory, these are e.g. `tests` directories - enabled with `-v`.
+1. You will receive a warning if one of your packages is overshadowing a package available on system/environment level, e.g. if you have requested to analyse your `test` directory, but Python already has an internal package called `test` - enabled with `-v`.
+1. NoPrint will tell you specifically which of your submodules are clear of print statements - use double `-vv` or `-v -v` (some older Python versions) to enable that, `-vv` also enables features from `-v`.
+1. Critical info - if import of one of your modules results with an exception (or is missing - maybe you mistyped your package?).

 ## Requirements

-There's ***NONE***!
-You can use this package to your heart's content.
+There's ***NONE!*** You can use this package to your heart's content.
 Unless you'd like to develop for it, for this you'll need Black, Pylint and Pytest along with Pytest-cov.

 ## Installation